-Developments are to provide a stormwater drainage system in accordance with the major/minor system concept set out in AR&R Vol. 1 Book VIII and in accordance with Section 1.3.3 - ARI Design Parameters.
-Property stormwater drainage is to be in accordance with Council's Stormwater Disposal - Urban Land Policy and Section 7.12
+Developments are to provide a stormwater drainage system in accordance with the major/minor system concept set out in AR&R Vol. 1 Book VIII and in accordance with Section 13.4.4 - ARI Design Parameters.

-Where the proposed development replaces an existing development, any on-site drainage system is to be designed in such a way that the estimated peak flow rate from the site for a selection of design ARI is no greater than that of the pre-development site state.
+Where the proposed development replaces an existing development, any on-site drainage system is to be designed in such a way that the estimated peak flow rate from the site for a selection of design ARI is no greater than that of the greenfield site state.
 If this is not possible then the downstream system is to be upgraded.